-Before writing this post, I considered why focus on how women contribute to patriarchy.
+Before writing this post, I questioned why I should focus on how women contribute to patriarchy.
 After all, patriarchy primarily benefits men in our society.
-I thought it was important to write a post about women however to combat the idea I mentioned in my previous post that the mere existence of women in a particular space makes it feminist.
+I thought it was important to write a post about women, however, to combat the idea I discussed in my previous post that the mere existence of women in a particular spaces makes it feminist.
 I also wrote this post to inspire accountability in women interested in identifying as feminists or learning more about women’s liberation.
-One of my personal/political beliefs is that before we can educate others, we must educate ourselves and more importantly do the difficult work of unlearning what we have internalized.
+One of my personal and political beliefs is that before we can educate others, we must educate ourselves and, more importantly, do the difficult work of unlearning what we have internalized.

-So this post wasn’t written for men to get off scot-free and it wasn’t written to “attack” women for no reason.
-I want Caribbean women to take a long hard look at what we believe and what we may not even realize that we believe and ask ourselves: how are we teaching our daughters, sisters and nieces to uphold patriarchy’s status quo?
-And finally, how can we break down these cycles in our communities and push for women’s liberation in our spheres.
+So this post wasn’t written for men to get off scot-free.
+And it wasn’t written to “attack” women for no reason.
+I want Caribbean women to take a long hard look at what we believe and what we may not even realize that we believe and ask ourselves: how are we teaching our daughters, sisters, and nieces to uphold patriarchy’s status quo?
+How can we break down these cycles in our communities and push for women’s liberation?